Tiger Joginder Singh

 Joginder Singh (1919-August 1, 1990) was an Indian professional wrestler.
 He was the first All Asia Tag Team Champion, along with King Kong.
 He was one of the top professional wrestlers of India at that time.

 Early life

-He was born in village Sheron, Tarn Taran, Punjab, British India into a Sikh family.
+He was born in the village of Sheron in the Tarn Taran district of Punjab Province, British India into a Sikh family.

 Professional wrestling career

 Singapore

 In 1948, Tiger Joginder and Arjan Singh Das were signed by Great World's wrestling promoters, where he competed against many top wrestlers like King Kong, Bill Verna, George Zbisko, Tiger Ray Holden and Seelie Samara, and earned fame worldwide.

 United States

 Tiger wrestled in the United States in the late 1940s to the early 1950s, with wrestlers such as The French Angel, Ted Christy, Kola Kwariani, Jack Dempsey, Oki Shikina, Lord Carlton, and Benny Trudel.
 On 8 March 1950, his match with Chief Thunderbird at Paramount Theatre had attracted much interest.